China's factory, retail sectors skid as COVID hits growth

 Fixed asset investment expanded 5.3% in the first 11 months of the year, versus expectations for a 5.6% rise and growth of 5.8% in January-October.

 Hiring remained low among companies wary about their finances.
-The nationwide jobless rate stayed at 5.7% in November, up from 5.5% in October.
-Youth unemployment stood at 17.1%, lower than 17.9% in October.
+The nationwide jobless rate rose to 5.7% in November from 5.5% in October.
+Youth unemployment dipped to 17.1% from 17.9% in October.

+"December data might be even worse - that's not because everything is getting worse in China, because the end of the tunnel is coming," said Alicia Garcia Herrero, chief economist of Asia-Pacific at Natixis.

+"I am expecting a big collapse in industrial production in December.
+This will be the immediate consequence of the opening up," she said, downgrading GDP growth in the fourth quarter to 2.8% from 3% previously.

 All eyes are on the closed-door annual Central Economic Work Conference, when Chinese leaders gather to set next year's economic agenda.
 They will likely map out more stimulus steps, eager to underpin growth and ease disruptions caused by a sudden end to COVID-19 curbs, policy insiders and analysts said.